Alex-Genovese/floatversion/README.md

 yes
 ```

+### MacOS

+Requires Homebrew additions of Bash and of Grep

 ### Limitations

 The input must resemble [semantic versioning](http://semver.org/) to some extent.
 The version number must be _dot separated_.
 Integers are ignored.